sm55555/OS/README.md

 ...
 ~~~

-netstat shows the communication status of the networkd interface installed on the host
+netstat shows the communication status of the network interface installed on the host

 ### find